-1. Login to the IP Office's Web Control menus by either:

-- From within IP Office Web Manager, select the server.
-Click on $\equiv$ and select Platform View. - or browse to https://<IP Office IP address>:7071 and login as the Administrator.

-2. Go to Settings tab and scroll down to Certificates.

-3. Check Create certificate for a different machine.
+- 1. Login to the IP Office's Web Control menus by either: - From within IP Office Web Manager, select the primary server.
+Click on $\equiv$ and select Platform View. - or browse to https://<IP Office IP address>: 7071 and login as the Administrator. - 2.
+Go to Settings tab and scroll down to Certificates. - 3.
+Check Create certificate for a different machine.

+CA Certificate

+Create new Renew existing 🔍 Import 🔍 Export

+Regenerate Download (PEM-encoded) Download (DER-encoded)

+Identity Certificates

+Renew automatically

-CA Certificate Create new Renew existing Import Export Download (PEM-encoded) Download (DER-encoded) Regenerate Identity Certificates Renew automatically Warning: The certificate will be automatically regenerated and replaced for all applications, when a change that causes it to expire (such as network or LAN change) takes place.
-This will cause all applications to restart, and you will be redirected to the login page.
-Create certificate for a different machine Machine IP: 203.0.113.30 Password complexity requirements Minimum password length: 8 Minimum number of uppercase characters: 1 Minimum number of lowercase characters: 1 Password · Maximum allowed sequence length: 4 Confirm Password: .....
+e automatically regenerated and replaced for all applications, when a change that causes it to expir nge) takes place.
+This will cause all applications to restart, and you will be redirected to the login

+Create certificate for a dif ferent machine

+Machine IP: 203.0.11 3.30 Password complexity requirements: • Minimum password length: 8

+Password: Minimum number of uppercase characters: 1 Minimum number of lowercase characters: 1

+Confirm Password: Maximum allowed sequence length: 4

 Subject Name: ipo.example.com

-Subject Alternative Name(s): DNS:onex.example.com, DNS:example.com
+Subject Alternative Name(s): DNS:ipo.example.com, DNS:onex.example.com, DNS:example.com

 Duration (days): 2555

-Public Key Algorithm: RSA-2048 🔻
+Public Key Algorithm: RSA-2048

 Secure Hash Algorithm: SHA-256 🔹

 Regenerate Download (PEM-encoded) Download (DER-encoded)

 - 4. Enter the following data: - a.
 Machine IP: Enter the external IP address of the ASBCE. - b.
 Password: Enter a password to encrypt the certificate and key. - Note that if any special characters are used in the password, to enter that password at the command line requires the character to be prefixed with a \.
-For example, a @ in the password would be typed as \@ at the command line. - c.
+For example, a @ in the password would be typed as 1@ at the command line. - c.
 Subject Name: Enter the FQDN of the ASBCE. - d.
-Subject Alternative Name(s): Enter comma separate values for DNS:<FQDN> and IP:<IP address>. - Note: If you were using different FQDNs for one-X Portal, IP Office, XMPP and SIP domains, enter all FQDNs as a comma separated list of DNS entries in the Subject Alternate Name.

-5. Click Regenerate.

-6. Click on the link in the popup window and save the file.
+Subject Alternative Name(s): Enter comma separate values for the DNS: <FQDN> and IP: . - Note: If you were using different FQDNs for one-X Portal, IP Office, XMPP and SIP domains, enter all FQDNs as a comma separated list of DNS entries in the Subject Alternate Name. - 5.
+Click Regenerate. - Click on the link in the popup window and save the file.
+Warning

-7. Rename the downloaded file to SBCE\ID.p12.
+7. Rename the downloaded file to SBCE\1D.p12.

-4.5 Extracting the ASBCE Private Key and Identity Certificate
+3.5 Extracting the ASBCE Private Key and Identity Certificate